ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/04-Trees/01-trees.md

 ## Tree: Use Cases

+There are many types of Trees.
+They all follow the same rules of a tree but are nuanced.

 Most common example of a tree is **HTML DOM**.

 HTML lends itself to a tree-like structure.
 There are elements and inside of elements you have nested elements that are referred to as children ( parent/child relationship among elements ).